-Today many people are familiar with revocable or living trust.
+Today many people are familiar with revocable or living trusts.
 These trust agreements provide for management of a person’s assets and income during their lifetime and management and distribution of those assets after the person passes away.
-We prepare these trusts to meet your personal needs and wishes.
+We prepare trusts to meet your personal needs and wishes.

-There are in fact many types of trusts including Special Needs Trust, Irrevocable Trust, Intentionally Defective Grantor Trusts, Spousal Lifetime Access Trusts, Charitable Trusts and Life Insurance Trusts.
-These trusts are utilized to help with estate tax planning and to meet specific need and situations.
-Our firm can help you determine if you have a need for any of these types of trust or other estate planning tools.
+There are also many types of trusts including Special Needs Trust, Irrevocable Trusts, Income only/Miller Trusts, Spousal Lifetime Access Trusts, Charitable Trusts, and Life Insurance Trusts.
+These trusts are utilized to help with estate tax planning and to meet specific needs and situations.
+Our firm can help you determine if you have a need for any of these estate planning tools.

 Trust administration typically refers to the management of trust assets and income for the benefit of another.
-For instance, if you are acting as the trustee of your parent’s trust, you are the trust administrator.
-In that role you have many obligations and duties, including:
+For instance, if you are acting as the trustee of your parents’ trust, you are the trustee or trust administrator.
+In that role, you have many obligations and duties, including:

 - Paying creditors